Shopify/hydrogen-v1/docs/components/cart/cartprovider.md

 You can provide the `cartFragment` prop to `CartProvider` to customize the fields requested from the Storefront API's [Cart object](https://shopify.dev/api/storefront/latest/objects/cart) for every query and mutation made by `CartProvider`.

 The fragment must use the name `CartFragment` because it's referenced that way in each of the queries and mutations.

-> Note:
-> If you provide a custom `cartFragment`, it must be a raw string.
-Utilities like [`gql`](https://github.com/apollographql/graphql-tag) will return an ASTNode instead of a string, and you should consult the documentation of the tool you are using to convert it to a string first.
+If you provide a custom `cartFragment`, then it must be a raw string.
+Utilities like [`gql`](https://github.com/apollographql/graphql-tag) will return an `ASTNode` instead of a `string`, and you should consult the documentation of the tool you are using to convert it to a string first.

 If you don't provide a `cartFragment` argument, then the following default value is used: